Pylons/pyramid/docs/narr/firstapp.rst

    :linenos:
    :lines: 11-12

-First line above calls the :meth:`pyramid.config.Configurator.add_route` method, which registers a :term:`route` to match any URL path that begins with ``/hello/`` followed by a string.
+The first line above calls the :meth:`pyramid.config.Configurator.add_route` method, which registers a :term:`route` to match any URL path that begins with ``/hello/`` followed by a string.